innovationOUtside/tm129-robotics2020/README.md

 - open a terminal / command prompt in your desktop; from the command prompt, do the following:
   - create a working directory / folder to work in by entering the command: `mkdir TM129`;
   - change directory into that fold by running the command: `cd TM129`;
+  - run the command `docker pull ousefuldemos/tm129-robotics2020:latest` to pull down the Docker container image from Docker Hub; (if you have previously downloaded the image, this will downloaded any updated version of it);
   - launch the docker container by running the command: `docker run --name tm129test -p 8129:8888 -v $PWD:/home/jovyan/notebooks  -e JUPYTER_TOKEN="letmein" ousefuldemos/tm129-robotics2020:latest`
   - stop (hibernate) the container with the command: `docker stop tm129test`
   - restart the container with the command: `docker restart tm129test`